Recommended portfolio from DNB Carnegie

 On this page you will find equity strategist Paul Harper's weekly top picks on the Oslo Stock Exchange.

 WEEKLY PORTFOLIO: Equity strategist Paul Harper's portfolio of recommended shares from the Oslo Stock Exchange has outperformed the main index in 18 of the last 21 years.
-(Photo: DNB)
+(Photo: NTB)

 This week's recommendations from DNB Carnegie are updated, with certain exceptions, on this page every Monday.
 If you have access to DNB's Equity Trading Service, you will receive the recommendations when logged in early Monday morning on our trading platform.